Spread Plate Technique: Principle, Procedure, Uses, and Common Errors

 - Dip the L-shaped glass spreader (hockey stick) into ethanol.
 Ethanol is used to sterilize the glass spreader.

-- Spread the sample evenly over the surface of the agar using a cool alcohol-flamed glass rod spreader, carefully rotating the Petri dish underneath at an angle of 45o at the same time.
+- Spread the sample evenly over the surface using the cooled spreader, rotating the Petri dish underneath at the same time.

 Note: The volume of the liquid should be 0.1 ml or less.
 Volumes >0.1 ml are avoided because the excess liquid does not soak in and may cause the colonies to coalesce as they form, making them difficult to count.